Skip to content

 Microsoft Teams Direct Routing

-ChallengeTeams, enterprise PBXs and carriers often use different SIP expectations for identity, domains, routing and number presentation.
+ChallengeTeams, enterprise PBXs and carriers often use different expectations for identity, domains, routing and number presentation.

 Topology Hiding & Security